PassivePicasso/Rain-of-Stages/Assets/LocalDevelopment/MapAssets/README.md

-## Sunset Isle
+## Distant Lagoon
-Come visit the cool lagoon at Sunset Isle, gaze upon the glorious sunsets and ancient ruins that cover the land and enjoy your stay.
+Rules:

-Warning: Please ensure you've submitted your release papers before deployment.
+Please ensure you've submitted your release papers before deployment.

+Don't stare directly into the sun.

+Do not become distracted.